-Self-hosted WordPress is the free version of the CMS that is an open-source piece of software available for download at the WordPress.org repository.
-For your website to work on a self-hosted WordPress, you need third-party tools like plugins, themes, and a hosting solution.
+Self-hosted WordPress is the free version of the CMS and is an open-source piece of software available for download at the WordPress.org repository.
+You need third-party tools like plugins, themes, and a hosting solution for your website to work on a self-hosted WordPress,.

 Because it’s free to download, users often have this misconception that there is no cost attached to launching a WordPress website through the self-hosted WordPress.
-The software is free, but there are other costs attached to it like hosting, domain registration, 3rd party plugins, a premium theme, and much more.
+The software is free but includes other costs, like hosting, domain registration, 3rd party plugins, a premium theme, and much more.

 2. Hosted WordPress

-Hosted WordPress is usually referred to as WordPress.com which is a separate product owned by Automattic.
-I can understand if this is getting all too confusing for you, but things will become clearer once you’re done with this article.
+Hosted WordPress is usually referred to as WordPress.com, which is a separate product owned by Automattic.
+I can understand if this is getting too confusing for you, but keep reading to clear your mind.

 Matt Mullenweg founded WordPress almost 16 years ago as open-source software.
 Later he established Automattic and created a version of WordPress which is more suitable for regular users who are not accustomed to coding and development.

-Unlike self-hosted WordPress, WordPress.com comes with a monthly subscription charge which gives you access to a number of features that allow you to create and maintain WordPress websites.
+Unlike self-hosted WordPress, WordPress.com comes with a monthly subscription charge which gives you access to several features that allow you to create and maintain WordPress websites.

 What Is Squarespace?

-Squarespace, on the other hand, is a website building platform and just like hosted WordPress, you pay a monthly fee when you sign up for their services.
+Squarespace, on the other hand, is a website building platform, and just like hosted WordPress, it requires you to pay a monthly fee when you sign up for their services.
 There are two versions of Squarespace available to users at this moment.
-The standard version is what most users use which is a website builder with drag-and-drop functionality.
+Most users use the standard version, which is a website builder with drag-and-drop functionality.

 Now that we have understood what WordPress and Squarespace have to offer, let’s look at what makes them so different from each other.